steveturbek/Designing-Interactive-SVGs-with-AI/README.md

 Let's start with a [Equirectangular World Map](https://commons.wikimedia.org/wiki/File:Longitude-latitude.svg) _Thanks Sven nestle2 at Wikipedia_

-Equirectangular means they stretched a round globe proportionally into a rectangle. _I Just learned this also!_ (The Mercator projection is more common, but the math for this project would be way to complicated)
+Equirectangular means they stretched a round globe proportionally into a rectangle. _TIL!_ (The Mercator projection is more common, but the math would be way to complicated for this project.)

 Let's edit the image to crop and simplify the colors